Formalizing Stack Safety as a Security Property

 State elements that are outside of the stack---general-purpose memory used for globals and the heap, as well as the code region and globally shared registers---are always labeled \(\public\).
-We place security requirements on some \(\public\) elements for purposes of the \(\wbcf\) property, and a given enforcement mechanism might restrict their access (e.g., by rendering code immutable), but for integrity and confidentiality purposes they are considered accessible at all times.
+We place security requirements on some \(\public\) elements for purposes of the well-bracketed control flow \(\wbcf\) property, and a given enforcement mechanism might restrict their access (e.g., by rendering code immutable), but for integrity and confidentiality purposes they are considered accessible at all times.

-For a newly active function, every stack location that is available for use but not yet initialized is seen as \(\unsealed\).
+When a function is newly activated, every stack location that is available for use but not yet initialized is \(\unsealed\).
 From the perspective of the caller, the callee has no obligations regarding its use of free elements.

-Arguments are marked \(\object\), meaning that their contents may be safely used.
+Arguments are marked \(\object\), meaning that their contents may be used safely.
 When a function allocates memory for its own stack frame, that memory will also be \(\object\).
-Then, on a call, \(\object\) elements that are not being used to communicate with the new callee will become \(\sealed\)---reserved for an inactive principal, and expected to be unchanged when it becomes active again.
+Then, on a call, \(\object\) elements that are not being used to communicate with the callee will become \(\sealed\)---i.e., reserved for an inactive principal and expected to be unchanged when it becomes active again.

 \paragraph*{Instantiating the Framework}